aragon/conditions/README.md

 - make check-tests      Checks if solidity files are out of sync
 - make markdown-tests   Generates a markdown file with the test definitions rendered as a tree

-- make pre-deploy-testnet        Simulate a deployment to the testnet
+- make predeploy-testnet        Simulate a deployment to the testnet
-- make pre-deploy-prodnet        Simulate a deployment to the production network
+- make predeploy-prodnet        Simulate a deployment to the production network

 - make deploy-testnet        Deploy to the testnet and verify
 - make deploy-prodnet        Deploy to the production network and verify